Erasmo Castellanos Quinto: At the Mexico's National Preparatory School

 During the Mexican Revolution, the Villista and Zapatista armies occupied the Mexican capital as Aguascalientes Convention forces, Castellanos officially took over the direction of the National Preparatory School on March 18, 1914. forced by Pancho Villa so that the School would not close, a position from which he was removed on June 14, 1915, by the engineer Félix Fulgencio Palavicini, Convention government Instruction Minister "for not having behaved in a revolutionary manner during the Victoriano Huerta's dictatorship" and having continued to teach his lessons.

-His eminent teaching at the National Preparatory School would be lavished for almost fifty years even in very difficult social and personal times, until his death prevented it.
+His eminent teaching at the National Preparatory School would be lavished for almost fifty years, even in very difficult social and personal times, until his death prevented it.
 For example, during the armed conflict that began in 1910 against Porfirio Díaz dictatorship.
-In February 1913 during the armed fightings of Ten Tragic Days in Mexico City, teacher Castellanos continued teaching at the Preparatory School with few students in attendance, or he attended and did not teach at all because no one could make it, all of this without receiving payment and taking great detours to avoid bullets.
-He did the same in 1929 and 1930 when the Preparatory School's budget was reduced, so students petitioned the University Council for payment of his salary.
-In response, the Council agreed that he would be paid his salary, but also that he would be reimbursed for any unpaid wages he had earned.
+In February 1913, during the armed fighting of Ten Tragic Days in Mexico City, teacher Castellanos continued teaching at the Preparatory School with few students in attendance, or he attended and did not teach at all because no one could make it, all of this without receiving payment and taking great detours to avoid bullets.
+He did the same in 1929 and 1930, when the Preparatory School's budget was reduced, so students petitioned the University Council to pay his salary.
+In response, the Council agreed that he would be paid his salary and reimbursed for any unpaid wages he had earned.
 In 1947, on the day of Bella Gabriela's death, his beloved wife, overcome with grief, showed up at the Preparatory School and taught his classes, because he was a teacher, his students would be waiting for him, and '"I could not leave unfinished the Iliad and Odyssey explanation, precisely, in the white cows and black cows passage: the humanity days and nights" he exclaimed taking off his bowler hat as a greeting to his stupefied students who knew his pain.'